-On this date, March 31, one hundred and one years ago, Julia Strudwick Tutwiler’s death was reported in the Florence Times.
+On March 31, 1916, Julia Strudwick Tutwiler’s death was reported in the Florence Times.
 Julia Sturdwick Tutwiler died on March 24, 1916, in Birmingham, Alabama.
 She was a woman with progressive ideas who contributed much to the education and penal system in Alabama.

 Julia Tutwiler (Alabama Department of Archives and History)